jchellmuth/jchellmuth.github.io/_posts/2020-01-07-FACS-analysis-with-R.md

 recompute(gs) # recalculate Gatingset
 ```

-Finally, we can look at data we are interested in - the fraction of GFP
+Now, we can look at the data we were looking for: the fraction of GFP
 positive cells in each well.

 ``` r